-As soon as the next scene comes, immediately a song plays.
+As soon as it fades in and out, immediately a song plays.

 A happy-go-lucky song, called "Let's Sing A Gay Little Spring Song".

-Needless to say, the film fails horribly at calming the young down after that death scene.
+Needless to say, the film fails at calming the young down after that death scene.

 As for plot substance, well, it is perfect for a movie like this, so there's that.
 I don't know what kind of plot you could make from a deer's life besides one like Bambi, anyways.

-Disney's gayest film they say on the movie poster, but I'd think that title belongs to the next film--- actually, that one's probably bi...
+Disney's gayest film they say on the movie poster, but I'm bored to tears.

 Four cartoon shorts put into one """""feature film""""".
 If you call 43 minutes feature length.
 All cartoons try to educate people about South America.
 They take place in various different countries and cities, like Chile.
 Unfortunately, most of what is told here is common knowledge nowadays.
 Cartoons are unmemorable, mostly.
 There are live-action segments inbetween each short, detailing South American life.

 The finale introduces to us everybody's favorite high bird, Joe Carioca.
 Donald and Joe have some fun together while a song plays, and it ends just like that.